henryw374/tempo/README.md

 * observed behaviour will be that of the host api
   * maybe not necessarily exactly the same on both platforms? but afaik defaults for ambiguity resolution are the same on both atm

+microseconds - reified in temporal, not in java.time duration/period